 - Reimagine: The beauty of ECONYL® regenerated nylon is that it has the potential to be recycled infinitely, without ever losing its quality.

-After this process, the waste transformed into pellets is sent to our manufacturer partner in Italy.
+After this process, the waste is transformed into pellets which are sent to our manufacturing partners in Italy, China and Turkey.

 We would love to make our products in Chile, but the quality we want to meet to compete in the international market is not yet to be found in our country.
 That is why, in order to make efficient use of our resources, we are working hard to ensure the best quality, so our products can last a lifetime, and therefore avoid new waste.
-It is in this line that we decided to use stainless steel OBE hinges and Zeiss lenses, both are one of the best you can find in the industry.
+It is in this line that we decided to use stainless steel hinges and high quality glass, both of the best components you can find in the industry.

 Conscious of the transportation consequences on the environment, we plan it as responsibly as we can.
 To minimize carbon footprint during transportation, raw materials are reduced in size and volume and shipping methods are responsibly selected, always prioritizing ships over planes.

-We have a great relationship with the factory, they give excellent working conditions for their employees and that are actively working with their own local communities and in the protection of their natural surroundings; the factory is even located just outside a national park!
+We have a great relationship with the factories, they provide excellent working conditions for their employees and actively work with their own local communities in protecting their natural environment; in fact, one of the factories, the one in Italy, is located just outside a national park.